dualinventive/cordova-plugin-windows-webview/README.md

 - __id__: {number} The identifier for the permission request.

-- __type__: {string} The identifier for the permission request.
+- __type__: {string} The type of permission requested.
 [WebViewPermissionType enumeration](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/windows.ui.xaml.controls.webviewpermissiontype.aspx)

 - __uri__: {string}  The Uniform Resource Identifier (URI) of the content where the permission request originated.